Aaron Pierre (footballer): Sutton United

-Wimbledon
+AFC Wimbledon

-On 31 January 2023 Pierre joined AFC Wimbledon on a six-month contract.
+On 31 January 2023, Pierre joined AFC Wimbledon on a six-month contract.
+He scored his first goal for Wimbledon on 22 April 2023 against Swindon Town, but was later sent off in the same match.

+Shrewsbury Town

+On 14 October 2023, Pierre re-signed for League One side Shrewsbury Town on a contract until January 2024.

+In June 2024, he signed a new one-year deal to remain with the club.

+On 7 May 2025, Shrewsbury announced the player would be leaving the club in June when his contract expired.

+Eastleigh

+On 17 July 2025, Pierre joined National League side Eastleigh.

 International career

 Pierre qualifies to represent Grenada through his parents, and received his first international call-up in September 2015 for 2018 FIFA World Cup qualifiers against Haiti.
 He debuted on 4 September in a 3–1 defeat away to that opponent.
 He scored his first international goal on 8 June 2017, in a 2–2 friendly draw with Bermuda in St Andrew's.

 His Shrewsbury teammates Omar Beckles and Ollie Norburn also represented Grenada, forging a link between the club and the Caribbean island.